Key takeaways

 Grow your client list

-Most full-time self-employed therapists manage to treat 20 to 24 clients per week.
+According to the Report, the median caseload for solo therapists in 2025 was 18 clients per week.
 If you’re seeing fewer than that, simply growing your client list may be the secret to a higher income.

 That’s easier said than done.
 But with a little planning—and some upfront investment in marketing—you can start to see steady growth.